 Students failing required courses will be placed on academic probation.
-When placed on probation, all students must meet with the associate dean for academic progress to sign an academic contract within one week.
-This agreement will delineate a timetable for repeating failed courses, identify other needed resources, and require that the student not fail any other required courses during the probationary period.
+When placed on probation all students must meet with the associate dean of academic progress to sign an academic contract within one week.
+This agreement will delineate a timetable for repeating failed courses, identify needed resources, and requires that the student not fail any other required courses during the probationary period.
 Students may not register or receive financial aid until a current academic contract is on file in the Registrar's Office.
 Students who fail to complete an academic contract will be withdrawn from any courses in which they are currently enrolled.
-Students are advised to meet with the associate dean for academic progress to discuss and create an academic action which includes strategies for successful completion of their program.
+Students are advised to meet with their college advisor(s) to discuss and create an academic action plan which includes strategies for successful completion of their program.

-Students are removed from academic probation once any courses or clinic rotations are repeated and passed, and the terms of the academic contract are met.
+Students are removed from academic probation once any courses or clinic shifts are repeated and passed, and the terms of the academic contract are met.